 “Exempt Today – Gone Tomorrow.
 What Every Employer Needs to Know about Compliance with the New Overtime Rules”

-In June 2016, Shane presented a webinar regarding the new Department of Labor overtime rules to clients and attorney of ALFA International
+In June 2016, Shane presented a webinar regarding the new Department of Labor overtime rules to clients and attorneys of ALFA International

 “Ramifications of the Legalization of Marijuana”